TomasHubelbauer/svg-screencast/readme.md

 ### To-Do

+#### Add a parameter for configuring noise tolerance for better video diffing

+Right now very slight video artifacts when converting video frames into an SVG screencast cause very large number of patches to exist between each frame.
+These patches have only very slight differences in the color and their number could be greatly reduced if the tolerance was non-zero and configurable.
+This problem only affects already converted video, not screenshots taken as lossless pictures and fed directly into SVG Screencast.

 #### Make runnable through a CLI for video to screencast conversion feature

 Use `electron-converter` to build a feature where when called using